IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/account-api-onboarding.md

 ### Onboarding

-- Acquire an API Token by navigating to the IBM Technology Zone profile page [https://assetrepo.ibm.com/my/profile](https://assetrepo.ibm.com/my/profile).
-This token can be used for all IBM Technology Zone API endpoints as a Bearer token (using a service id is suggested).
+- Acquire an API Token by navigating to the Asset Repo profile page [https://assetrepo.ibm.com/my/profile](https://assetrepo.ibm.com/my/profile).
+This token can be used for all Asset Repo API endpoints as a Bearer token (using a service id is suggested).
-- Get your unique origin and provider information from [WE NEED A PROCESS ENDPOINT HERE]
+- Get your unique origin and provider information from [Brooke Jones](mailto:brooke.jones@ibm.com) or [Benjamin Foulkes](mailto:ben.foulkes@ca.ibm.com)
 - Submit your reservation accounting journal entries via a POST request at a regular cadence or at reservation time.
 - Review your data in the dashboard